hashicorp/tfc-workflows-tooling/docs/USAGE.md

 In order to configure this, you will need to set both a Working directory for the container as well as a bind mount from the host machine.

-The `WORKDIR` or `--workdir` in the container can be any path, even one that does not exist within container.
-Example `--workdir "/tfci/workspace"`, docker will create the filesystem path in the container for you.
+The `WORKDIR` or `--workdir` in the container can be any path, even one that does not exist within the container.
+Example `--workdir "/tfci/workspace"`, docker will create the directory in the container for you.

-Use the `--volumes` or `-v` flag, to create a bind mount between the container working directory and filesystem path on the host machine containing the terraform configuration to upload
+Use the `--volumes` or `-v` flag, to create a bind mount between the container working directory and filesystem path on the host machine containing the terraform configuration to upload.

 #### Example

-Say your project lives withing the following path on the host, `/path/to/your/configuration`.
+Say your project is located at the following path on the host machine, `/path/to/your/configuration`.
 ```
 ├── terraform/
 |   └── main.tf